How We Calculate Aerodynamic Drag at RaceYourTrack

 Chung’s approach was both elegant and practical: ride several laps on a consistent circuit, record power and speed, and find the parameters that bring the energy balance into equilibrium.

-1. Wind compensation – Headwinds and tailwinds largely cancel out over a full lap.
+- Lap-based wind averaging – Headwinds and tailwinds can partially cancel out over a full lap.

-3. Simple implementation – No wind tunnel or lab equipment is required; only real ride data from a power meter and speed sensor.
+- Field-friendly – No wind tunnel or lab equipment required; only ride data (power + speed, and ideally consistent conditions).

 In practice, few riders train or race on perfectly flat, closed circuits.
 That’s why RaceYourTrack uses an extended implementation of the Chung Method that directly accounts for real elevation profiles.